 Giovanni d’Agnolo di Balduccio, 14th century

-John points with 2 fingers at Jesus and with 1 finger at the banner (the 2=1-code): Jesus and he are one person!
+John points with 2 fingers at Jesus and with 1 finger at the banner: Jesus and he are one person!

 Francesco Bacchiacca, ca. 1530

 John holds a wooden cross (without a banner).
-All look at John, which makes him the central focus of the painting.
+Everyone looks at John, which makes him the central figure in this painting.

 Andrea Solario, 1498